ME-IIOT/edge-aas-client/docker_compose/README.md

    - For SystemInformation, visit:
      [http://localhost:18000/api/SystemInformation/](http://localhost:18000/api/SystemInformation/)

+3. Mounted script

+There are mounted bash scripts to read device information.
+Change the bash script if it not working with your device.

 ### Using your own client GUI
 The AAS client exposes REST API to manage the simulated device states for your GUI with REST client or scrpting with curl command.